xqiu625/BioAI-Research-Notes/foundation-models/protein-models/2024-11-PocketGen-natmachintell.md

    - PyYAML
    - LMDB
    ```
-## 2. Explain the bilevel graph transformer
+## B. Explain the bilevel graph transformer
 The bilevel graph transformer is a key architectural innovation in PocketGen designed to model complex protein-ligand interactions at multiple scales.

 Key Concept:
 The model represents the protein-ligand complex as a geometric graph of blocks (sets of atoms), allowing it to handle varying numbers of atoms across different residues and ligands.

 Structure:
-  1. Block Representation
+  1. Block Representation:

-  - Each residue or ligand is treated as a block containing multiple atoms
+    a) Each residue or ligand is treated as a block containing multiple atoms
-  - Each block has:
+    b) Each block has:
       - Feature matrix Hi ∈ ℝni×dh (atom features)
       - Coordinate matrix Xi ∈ ℝni×3 (3D coordinates)
       - ni represents number of atoms in the block
       - dh is the feature dimension

   2. Attention Mechanisms The transformer operates at two levels simultaneously: